thomasvincent/personal-portfolio/README.md

 ## Overview

-Welcome to my GitHub profile!
-My name is Thomas Vincent, and I am a DevOps engineer with a passion for software development.
-For my 2023 New Year's resolution, I aim to update all the repositories in my GitHub account to the latest versions of Chef, Puppet, Terraform, Python, Ruby, Golang, and Java.
-Additionally, I plan to enhance the overall design and functionality of the code by applying SOLID and DRY DevOps principles.
+Conquered 2023's DevOps refresh!
+Upgraded all my repos to the latest Chef, Puppet, Terraform, Python, Ruby, Golang, and Java.
+Now, I'm on a mission to craft even cleaner, more maintainable code using SOLID and DRY principles.
+Open to collaboration on interesting projects!

 ## About Me